New Cairo

+According to the 2017 census, New Cairo's three qisms had a combined population of 297,387 residents (also see population section below).
 The city could eventually host a population of 5 million.
-When compared to 6th of October, also built with the hopes of alleviating the strain on Cairo, more homes are being rented out in New Cairo than in 6 October.
+When compared to 6th of October, also built with the hopes of alleviating the strain on Cairo, more homes are being rented out in New Cairo.

+New Cairo has attracted both praise and criticism.
+While it is seen as a model for modern urban expansion, it is also scrutinised for social exclusivity and limited accessibility for lower-income classes.